-Equity investments in partnerships and other similar business entities accounted for under equity method at March 31, 2023 is excluded from the table above in accordance with transitional treatment described in the Article 24-16 of "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Guidance No. 31, June 17, 2021).
-The carrying amount of such investments is ¥28,972 million at March 31, 2023.
+Equity investments in partnerships and other similar business entities accounted for under equity method at March 31, 2024 and 2023 are excluded from the table above in accordance with transitional treatment described in the Article 24-16 of "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Guidance No. 31, June 17, 2021).
+The carrying amount of such investments is ¥27,647 million and ¥28,972 million at March 31, 2024 and 2023, respectively.